Inedo/inedo-docs/Content/proget/feeds/npm/howto-npm-proxy.md

 ## (Optional) Authenticating to Your npm Feed

 By default your `public-npm` feed does not require authentication and can be viewed anonymously.
-However, you may want to make your feed private and require authentication] to access [by creating an `_auth` token](/docs/proget/feeds/npm#authenticating-to-npm-feeds).
-This is a username and password string `«username»:«password»` that's been base64-encoded.
+However, you may want to make your feed private and require authentication to access.
+Authentication is done by creating an `_auth` token and then [configuring it in your npm client](/docs/proget/feeds/npm#authenticating-to-npm-feeds).

 ## (Optional) Auditing npm Packages { #scan-feed }

-If you enabled "Scan for Security Vulnerabilties" when you [created a feed](#create-feed) you can use npm-audit to scan for vulnerabilities in packages by simply running:
+If you enabled "Scan for Security Vulnerabilities" when you [created a feed](#create-feed) you can use npm-audit to scan for vulnerabilities in packages by simply running:

 ```bash
 $ npm audit
 ```

+Using `npm audit` with [Vulnerability Scanning and Blocking](/docs/proget/sca/vulnerabilities), lets you assess vulnerabilities in packages, and how they impact your organization.

-You can also use ProGet's [Policies & Compliance Rules](https://docs.inedo.com/docs/proget/sca/policies) to define rules about licensing, vulnerability, deprecation, etc. This will let you block download or usage of any packages you have defined as "noncompliant".
+You can also set up [Policies & Compliance Rules](https://docs.inedo.com/docs/proget/sca/policies) to create rules for vulnerabilities, licenses, deprecated packages, etc. Setting these up lets you block any packages that are considered "noncompliant".

 ## (Optional) Creating a Package Approval Flow